💹 The Dow Jones Industrial Average (DJIA)

 0,91% |

-Dow Jones Industrial as a Predictive Indicator of Upcoming Events
+🕰️ Dow Jones Industrial as a Predictor of Upcoming Events

-Over the years, Dow Jones Industrial has proved a significant predictive indicator for global political and economical upcoming events.
+Over the years, the Dow Jones Industrial Average has proven to be a useful predictor of global political and economic events.

-Here is an example, the following chart presents the Dow Jones Industrial before and during World War II.
+Here is an example.
+The following chart shows the Dow Jones Industrial Average before and during World War II:

-- 1937 Point-(1): Hitler takes absolute power in Germany and the Dow Jones Industrial predicts that a catastrophic war is about to begin (bearish market)
+1937 Point (1): Hitler gains absolute power in Germany, and the Dow Jones predicts a major war is about to start (bearish market).

-- 1942 Point (2): Hitler starting to lose the war of Russia (Operation Barbarossa) and the Dow Jones predicts that the war is coming to an end (strong bullish market)
+1942 Point (2): Hitler begins losing the war in Russia (Operation Barbarossa), and the Dow Jones predicts the war is nearing its end (strong bullish market).

 ■ The Dow Jones Industrial Average